galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 ![α diversity](./images/alphadiversity_metrics.png)

 Metrics of alpha diversity can be grouped into different classes:
-- **richness** indexes that estimate the quantity of distinct species within a sample
+- **richness**: estimate the quantity of distinct species within a sample
-- **evenness** indexes that evaluate the relative abundances of species rather than their total count
+- **evenness**: evaluate the relative abundances of species rather than their total count
-- **diversity** indexes that incorporate both the relative abundances and total count of distinct species
+- **diversity**: incorporate both the relative abundances and total count of distinct species

 ![richness and evenness](./images/alpha_diversity_richness_evenness.png)